NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 4. The next is to create sharding rules, mapping the device axis to the logical axis.
 The `te.extend_logical_axis_rules` under fp8_autocast will return a list of pairs of the mapping, such as `(('batch', 'data'), ...)`.
 The first is the logical axis and second is the device axis.

-5. Refer structure of `abs_var_collect['params']` and `abs_var_collect['params_axes']` to set up `PartitionSpec` for pjit.
+5. Refer structure of `abs_var_collect['params']` and `abs_var_collect['params_axes']` to set up `PartitionSpec` for parallel jit.
 All logical axes should be replaced by device axes.
 If the value of PartitionSpec is None, that means no sharding, broadcasting the data to every device.
 Note that the `params_axes` attribute is provided by Transformer Engine.
 The Flax's module doesn't have it, such as `nn.Embed`.
 For nn.Embed, assigning an empty PartitionSpec is fine because each device has its own embedding layer in DP mode.
 The `get_params_pspec` routine is used for this purpose.
 Because each device has a complete model in DP mode, all values of PartitionSpec in params_pspec should be None.
 This will be different in the model parallelism example.

-6. Fill in `params_pspec` and `encoder.init` to pjit to get a compiled function, `pjit_encoder_init `, and use it to initialize the model, so JAX now can know how to do the sharding.
+6. Fill in `params_sharding` and `encoder.init` to jit to get a compiled function, `jit_encoder_init `, and use it to initialize the model, so JAX now can know how to do the sharding.

-7. The `train_step` and `eval_step` also need to be compiled by pjit.
+7. The `train_step` and `eval_step` also need to be compiled by jit.
 Thus, every input and output argument has to be set up `PartitionSpec` if the argument contains a tensor.
 For instance, the `input_pspec` is `PartitionSpec('data', None)` because the input shape is (batch size, sequence length).
 Then, the rest of the workflow is similar to the previous example.

 8. Use `CUDA_VISIBLE_DEVICES` to control the number of GPUs used.
 For example, if the system has 8 GPUs but only 4 GPUs need to be used, then:
    ```sh